syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 It provides customizable swipe templates for swiping on the left and right side.
 You can restrict the layout of swipe view up to a certain position while swiping the item by setting the [SwipeThreshold](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeThreshold.html) property.
 You can set the size of the swipe views by setting the [SwipeOffset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeOffset.html) property.

-N> Swipe Template is mandatory to perform swiping in SfListView.

 ## Defining the Swipe Template

 SfListView enables you to load a desired content using the [LeftSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LeftSwipeTemplate.html) when swiping towards right.
 The template can be defined either in code or XAML.
 The contents inside the swipe template are arranged based on the offset values when you swipe an item.
 You can reset the swiping item or swiped item by calling the [ResetSwipe](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ResetSwipe.html) method.